What is C (Programming Language)? - The Basics

 Before getting started with C programming, lets get familiarized with the language first.

 C is a general-purpose programming language used for wide range of applications from Operating systems like Windows and iOS to software that is used for creating 3D movies.

 C programming is highly efficient.
 That’s the main reason why it’s very popular despite being more than 40 years old.

 Standard C programs are portable.
 The source code written in one system works in another operating system without any change.

 As mentioned, it’s a good language to start learning programming.
-If you know C programming, you will not just understand how your program works, but you will also be able to create a mental picture on how a computer works.
+If you know C programming, you will not just understand how your program works, but will also be able to create a mental picture on how a computer works.

 More information on C Language.

 C is closely associated with Unix Operating system

 Development of Unix System

 The PDP-11 version of Unix system was written in assembly language.
 Assembly languages are low-level programming languages that are specific to a particular computer architecture.
 They are hard to write and understand.